 - Open MacKeeper, and click Memory Cleaner from the left sidebar

-You should see your Mac's memory overview.
-Now, you can instantly clean your memory.
+Here, you should see your Mac's memory overview where you can instantly clean your device’s memory.
 Learn more details about the cleanup by checking the Memory Usage or Apps & Processes categories.

-1. Click the blue Clean Memory button at the bottom of the right panel — this will instantly free up some Mac memory
+1. Click Clean Memory at the bottom to instantly free up some Mac memory

-2. You'll see the amount of memory cleaned as well as how much memory you've just freed up as and how much is still occupied
+2. You'll see the amount of available memory, how much memory you've just released, and how much is still in use

-For more details on this, you can check two Memory Cleaner categories.
+You can check two Memory Cleaner categories for more details on this.
 Let's start with Memory Usage.

-How to learn more about Mac memory usage
+How to learn more about your Mac’s memory usage

-The Memory Usage category will show you details on how your Mac is using memory at the moment.
+The Memory Usage category will show you details on how your Mac is using memory at that moment.
 To open it, select Memory Usage from the left panel.

-- Apps Memory shows the amount of memory your applications are using
+- Apps Memory shows the amount of memory your apps are currently using

-- Cached Files are the part of Mac memory that is currently in use, though it's available for other applications.
+- Cached Files are the part of your Mac memory currently in use, though it's available for other apps.
 For example, if you open Safari, your Mac will save data in cache for faster access.
-However, when another app needs this memory, Safari's data is automatically cleaned so other apps could use the memory.
+However, when another app needs this memory, Safari's data is automatically cleaned so other apps can use this.

-- Available Memory stands for memory that other applications can use
+- Available Memory is the memory that is ready for other apps to use

 Next, you should see a new Available Memory value and the amount of RAM you've just cleaned.

-How to manage apps and processes on Mac
+How to manage your Mac’s apps and processes

-The Apps & Processes category displays the list of active processes your Mac is running at any given moment.
+The Apps & Processes category displays the list of active processes your Mac is running at that moment.
 To open it, select Apps & Processes from the left panel.

 By default, this category shows the most memory-consuming processes at the top of the list.

-Use this category to kill useless processes and quit apps you don't need to run currently.
+Use this category to kill useless processes and quit apps you don't need to currently run.

 Quitting an app with Apps & Processes works just like the default Force Quit option in macOS.
-Before quitting apps like Pages, Microsoft Word, Photos, or similar, make sure you've saved all changes.
+Before quitting apps like Pages, Microsoft Word, Photos, or similar, make sure you've saved all the changes you’ve made.

 Should I quit all unknown apps and processes?

 No way.
-Quitting unknown processes may stop necessary app activity on your Mac and turn it into a beautiful piece of aluminum.
+Quitting unknown processes may stop necessary app activity on your Mac and cause operational issues.
 Keep in mind two things:

-- Remember to choose apps and processes to quit wisely
+- Remember to carefully choose apps and processes to quit

 - Never stop apps and processes you aren't sure about